FejixGUI/fejix/README.md

 # Fejix - a graphical client library

-Fejix is a cross-platform low-level C99 library base for clients of graphical shells.
+Fejix is a cross-platform low-level C99 library for graphical client applications.
 Its goal is to wrap graphical shell protocols (Windows API, Wayland, X11 etc.) to provide a common base for cross-platform GUI toolkits, game engines and other tools.